anthonyradose/quiz_milestone_project2/README.md

 No errors were found.

-### Manual Testing

-**Functionality Testing:**

-1. Landing Page:

-Verify that the "Start Quiz" button on the landing page initiates the quiz adventure.
-2. Category and Difficulty Selection:

-Test the category and difficulty dropdown menus to ensure they display options correctly and allow the user to make selections before starting a quiz.
-3. Quiz Interface:

-Start a quiz with different category and difficulty selections to confirm that questions load correctly, and the user can answer them.
-4. Answering Questions:

-Click on various answer options during a quiz to check if the feedback is displayed accurately and in real-time.
-5. Progress Bar:

-Confirm that the progress bar updates as the user progresses through the quiz, providing a visual representation of completion.
-6. Category and Difficulty Display:

-Verify that at the beginning of each question, the selected category and difficulty level are displayed correctly.
-7. End of Quiz:

-Complete a quiz and review the summary to ensure it accurately reflects the user's performance.
-Check if the play again and quit options function as expected.
-8. Error Handling:

-Intentionally provide incorrect answers and verify that the app handles errors gracefully, providing clear messages to the user.

 **Usability Testing:**
-Check that the app is accessible, including testing with screen readers, to ensure it complies with accessibility standards.
+(Checked that the app is accessible, including testing with screen readers, to ensure it complies with accessibility standards.)

 **Responsiveness Testing:**
-Test the application on various devices and screen sizes to ensure a consistent and user-friendly experience.
+(Tested the application on various devices and screen sizes to ensure a consistent and user-friendly experience.)

 ---

-### Auto Testing
+**Functionality Testing:**

 #### Category Dropdown